5675sp/tutorials/Driverless AI/natural-language-processing-sentiment-analysis /natural-language-processing-sentiment-analysis.md

 ### Launch Experiment

 The experiment has already been pre-built, given that it takes more than two hours for the experiment to complete.
-Above you will be guided on how to access it right before we begin our analysis.
-For now, we will walk through the process of how the experiment was constructed.
+Below you will be guided on how to access the pre-built experiment right before we start our analysis on the built NLP model's effectiveness.
 For now, consider the above if you were to build the experiment/model from scratch:

 1\.
-In the **Datasets** page, click on the following dataset, and right after selecting the **Predict** option: ```AmazonFineFoodReviews-train-26k.csv```:
+In the **Datasets** page, click on the following dataset, and right after select the **Predict** option: ```AmazonFineFoodReviews-train-26k.csv```:

 ![launch-experiment](assets/launch-experiment.jpg)